cloudmesh/classes/docs/source/i524/technologies-hw.rst

    stay up to date, you need to ``rebase`` your changes on top of the upstream master branch.

-   #.
+   a.
 Fetch any changes that have been commited to ``upstream``:

       ::

          (ENV) $ git fetch upstream master

-   #.
+   b.
 Replay your commits on top of the upstream changes:

       ::